 The Amazon, snaking across Brazil, is among the world’s largest rivers.
-Roughly halfway between the borders of Columbia and Peru is the city of Manaus, one of the most tragic victims of COVID-19 in the developing world.
+Roughly halfway between the borders of Colombia and Peru is the city of Manaus, one of the most tragic victims of COVID-19 in the developing world.

 Tyler Hicks, a New York Times photographer, spent weeks vividly reflecting the sad plight of Manaus, and many municipalities along the shores of the 4,000-mile-long waterway.
 An essay accompanying his work of art, written by Julie Turkewitz and Manuela Andreoni, notes that at the peak of the disease outbreak, 100 people a day were dying in Manaus.